Napica/Napica-Portfolio/README.md

 <br />
 <br />

-## Instillation
+## Installation

 #

 **To edit/use the application, please follow the steps to pull the repository from GitHub through Git Bash and pull the script into VSCode, provided all three items are already installed on a local network.**

-Instillation steps are as follows:
+Installation steps are as follows:

 1. Access the repository at [Git Hub] https://github.com/Napica/Napica-Portfolio.
 2. Click on the code section (in green) and clone the SSH key.